 Pilot Project Details

-Based on several years of engagement and outreach with the community, SFMTA is advancing an a 12-month pilot project of circulation changes and bikeway upgrades using temporary materials.
+Based on several years of engagement and outreach with the community, SFMTA is advancing an a pilot project of circulation changes and bikeway upgrades using temporary materials.
 Project elements include:

 - Reduced vehicle traffic near John Muir Elementary School by prohibiting vehicles from entering eastbound Page Street at Webster Street

 - A protected downhill bikeway and an uphill bike lane on Page Street between Octavia Boulevard and Laguna Street by converting that block to one-way westbound only for vehicles

 - The uphill bike lane would extend 3 blocks from Octavia Boulevard to Webster Street.

 - Further reduced vehicle traffic and conflicts on Page Street by prohibiting left turns and westbound through traffic at Octavia Boulevard